 - Chronic pain conditions

-According to this study, a primary headache is one that encompasses migraines, tension-type headaches, cluster headaches and persistent headaches.
+According to this study published in the British Journal of Pain, a primary headache is one that encompasses migraines, tension-type headaches, cluster headaches and persistent headaches.
 Your headache is generally considered to be a “primary” one if any of the following applies:

 - These headaches are common in your family